CearLab/ActiveLoc/doc/code/SetupGCSLinux.md

     $ sudo systemctl enable docker.service
     $ sudo systemctl enable containerd.service

+# CLONE REPOSITORY
+# Check to have git installed and a proper ssh-key working.
+Place yourself where
+# you want to clone the repository

+    $ git clone git@github.com:CearLab/ActiveLoc.git

+# Before building the images, we need to create a group which will be used to
+# grant permisisons to the files in the docker container.

+    $ sudo groupadd -g 1042 developers

+# Now add your user to the group

+    $ sudo usermod -aG $USER developers

+# Now reboot anc check if $USER is in developers
+# In the repository, place yourself where you can see the "src" folder, and
+# run the following

+    $ chown -R $USER:developers src
+    $ chmod -R g+rwx src

+# If needed, use sudo.
+# The same thing should be done for .Xauthority to be able to run graphic stuff

+    $ chown $USER:developers ~/.Xauthority
+    $ chmod g+rw ~/.Xauthority

+# If needed, use sudo.

 # BUILD DOCKER IMAGE FOR FOCAL (20.04) WITH ROS-NOETIC
 # Before starting, it might be usefu to get acquainted with docker and its main